Lin-Buo-Ren/hunspell-dictionaries-snap/snap/README.md

     default-provider: hunspell-dictionaries
 ```

-Then do the regular things, except connecting the plug to `hunspell-dictionaries` snap's `hunspell-dictionaries` slot:
+Then do the regular things, except connecting the plug to `hunspell-dictionaries` snap's `hunspell-dictionaries-1-3-1604` slot:

     # Install Snap #
     sudo snap install hunspell-dictionaries